oneapi-src/oneAPI-samples/DirectProgramming/C++/Jupyter/OpenMP-offload-training/README.md

-# oneAPI OpenMP Offload training Jupyter notebooks
+# oneAPI OpenMP Offload Training Jupyter Notebooks

 The the content of this repo is a collection of Jupyter notebooks that were developed to teach OpenMP Offload.